Lena-Kalmikov/Chat-And-Play/README.md

 The goal of this project was to create a real-time chat app with an option to play an online game with another person.
 The only requirement was to deploy it with Azure.
 Technologies were of my choosing.

-* Back-end: NodeJS, using Express and mainly Socket.IO.
+* Back-end: NodeJS, using Express and Socket.IO.
 * Front-end: ReactJS.
 * Cloud: Azure.